-Performance experienced by users not only depends on resource-access services, but also on other top-level collective grid services operated by NGIs/EIROs.
-For this reason, in September 2011 the performance measurement framework was extended to include the core grid services operated by the NGIs and accredited by them to provide access to distributed resources.
+User experience not only depends on resource-access services, but also on other top-level collective grid services operated by NGIs/EIROs.
+For this reason, in September 2011 the performance measurement framework was extended to include the core grid services operated by the NGIs and accredited by them to provide to access distributed resources.

 RP performance is reported monthly.
-The purpose of this reporting is to check the availability and reliability of core services operated by NGIs and EIROs, which are typically highly critical as these services provide access to RC services, and are often shared across multiple user communities.
-In pi/metrics_in_profiles?vo_name=ops&profile_name=ROC_CRITICAL pi/metrics_in_profiles?vo_name=ops&profile_name=WLCG_CREAM_LCGCE_CRITICAL order to enhance their robustness and performance, these services frequently comprise distributed physical instances deployed across multiple RCs.
+Purpose of this reporting is to check the availability and reliability of core services operated by NGIs and EIROs, which is typically highly critical as these services provide access to RC services, and are often shared across multiple user communities.
+In http://grid-monitoring.cern.ch/myegi/sam-pi/metrics\in\profiles?vo\name=ops&profile\name=WLCG\CREAM\LCGCE\CRITICAL order to enhance robustness and performance, these services are frequently constituted of distributed physical instances deployed across multiple RCs.
 In this case, performance results from the compounded availability of the service physical instances.